 Tricia DeLeon is a litigator who represents clients in complex commercial litigation in areas including consumer finance, banking, insurance disputes, and commercial bankruptcy.
 Ms. DeLeon also has experience defending clients in class action litigation and has successfully tried numerous federal and state cases as lead counsel before a jury.

-Ms. DeLeon is a member of the firm's Inclusion Committee, Pro Bono Committee, Women's Initiative Committee, and is the Pro Bono Coordinator for the Dallas office.
+Ms. DeLeon serves on the firm's Inclusion Committee, Pro Bono Committee and Women's Initiative Committee.
+She is the Pro Bono Coordinator and Co-Hiring Partner for the Dallas office.

 Before joining Bracewell & Giuliani in 2000, Ms. DeLeon was a briefing attorney for the Honorable James A. Baker at the Supreme Court of Texas.